MylesShannon/api.mylesshannon.me/readme.md

-# QuickJot  |  "Making it quick"
+# api.mylesshannon.me

-## This project demonstrates the usage of the following technologies
+## This project demonstrates the usage of:
-* Laravel for a JSON API back-end
+* Laravel as a JSON API back-end
-* AngularJS for a webapp front-end
 * Vagrant configured for VirtualBox and AWS deployment
-* Grunt for running project front-end building

 ## How to intall and run
 ### Required packages to be installed globally on local machine